Procempa/ngx-keycloak/projects/keycloak-module/README.md

 })
 export class MyRoutingModule { }
 ```

+### BaseKeycloakGuard

+This class can be extended to customize the validation logic.
+Just implement the method `isAllowed`

 ## Directive

-The directive verify if the user has the roles for the current client and remove or insert at _DOM_ the elements.
+The directive verify if the user has the roles for the specified client ou current client and remove or insert at _DOM_ the elements.

 ### example